Applies to: IZEAx Unity Suite Starter, Standard, and Enterprise Customers.

-2. Once you are on the Unity Workflow page, locate the Campaign you would like to create a Project for and then click on the Campaign name.
-In this example, the Campaign name is "2021 Campaign".
+- Once you are on the Unity Workflow page, locate the campaign you would like to create a project for and then click on the campaign name.

-Step 2: Fill Out Your Project Details
+Filling Out Your project Details

 Name and Image

-Your Project name will be visible to Influencers, and should provide them with a general idea of what the overall Project will entail.
-The Project image will be the avatar presented to Influencers and should help symbolize your brand or what the project is about.
+Your project name will be visible to influencers, and should provide them with a general idea of what the overall project will entail.
+The project image will be the avatar presented to influencers and should help symbolize your brand or what the project is about.

-A pop-up will appear where you can choose a file from your computer to upload.
+- A pop-up will appear where you can choose a file from your computer to upload.

-From here, you can adjust the image and then click Crop Image to set the size.
+- From here, you can adjust the image and then click Crop Image to set the size.
 Once your image has been uploaded, if you decide that you would like to change your image, click Change Image.

 Pro tip: Please make sure that if you are copying and pasting verbiage from another document that you edit your formatting once it has been pasted.
-If you do not, it may affect the appearance of your Project brief when it is presented to Influencers.
+If you do not, it may affect the appearance of your project brief when it is presented to influencers.